Skip to content

 Can Your Strategy Survive 10 Losses in a Row?

 Every trader, no matter how skilled or experienced, faces losing streaks.
-The key difference between those who thrive in the long run and those who blow up their accounts is risk management in trading.
+The key difference between those who thrive in the long run and those who blow up their accounts is risk management.

 Imagine losing 10 trades in a row - could your strategy survive?
 If the answer is uncertain, your risk management plan might need serious adjustments.
 This article will explore: